jwangsadinata/TokTuMi/README.md

 # TokTuMi

-TokTuMi is a simple chat application in Android developed using the ButterKnife library and Parse.
+TokTuMi is a simple chat application in Android developed using the ButterKnife library and Parse. (more to come)